wandb/docs/content/guides/models/track/runs/resuming.md

 For all the examples below, replace values enclosed within `<>` with your own.

 ## Resume a run that must use the same run ID
-Resume a run that uses the same run ID if it is stopped, crashes or fails.
+If a run is stopped, crashes, or fails, you can resume it using the same run ID.
 To do so, initialize a run and specify the following:

 * Set the `resume` parameter to `"must"` (`resume="must"`)
 * Provide the run ID of the run that stopped or crashed